 We compared these numbers to a model that we calculated based on the DIY 1.0 longevity data.
 The two methods came up with nearly identical conclusions.
 Go math!

-Adjusting to Your Own Use
+Adjusting the HEPA Lifespan to Your Own Use

 If you’re using the purifiers for a longer or shorter time per day, you can use the table below to adjust the number of months to your situation.
 If you’re using either purifier in a smaller space than the rated 85m2 (Blast Mini) and 135m2 (Blast), then the HEPAs may well last even longer!
 Use the table below to work out your HEPA lifespan!